-Cope with Addiction
+Cope with Addiction Edmonton

 Living with an addicted spouse can be so tricky that many marriages end up in separation.
 Sometimes couples get offended or confused by the suggestion of visiting a therapist.
 It is essential to visit a therapist before it’s too late.

 The pathway to healing and recovery from addiction is a journey that can progress over the years.
-If anyone is addicted to drugs or anything, it’s not a character fault or an indication of their weakness and much effort, and most importantly, will power are needed to deal with the problem.
+If anyone is addicted to drugs, it’s not a character fault or an indication of their weakness and much effort, and most importantly, will power be needed to deal with the problem.

-Ask for help
+Step 1: Ask for help

 We have experienced professional psychotherapists who use solutions and techniques to help your partner come out of the disease.
 It also enables you to learn about the process and risk factors for relapse.

-Open the line of communications
+Step 2: Open the line of communications

-Being a therapist t who has worked with several addicts and their partners, in such a scenario, it is crucial to handle the situation with acceptance, empathy, and patience.
-It is not only helpful for a spouse with an addiction, but also a healthy strategy for one’s self-care.
+Being a therapist t who has worked with several addicts and their partners, it is crucial to handle the situation with acceptance, empathy, and patience in such a scenario.
+It is helpful for a spouse with an addiction and a healthy strategy for one’s self-care.

 If your partner conveys interest in attending a recovery program, show your support and talk to them about the kind of support they need.
 You can visit the Edmonton counselling Service clinic and contact me to know more and educate yourself about how to communicate with your spouse during the therapy period.
 We are also equipped with various methods to help you connect with your partner and understand the needs.

-Enabling an addiction
+Step 3: Enabling an addiction

 Sometimes bailing someone out of the sand can dig you deeper into it.
-While counselling addicts, I have noticed that often a non-addict partner unintentionally enable the addiction, and when both of them are addicted, it becomes difficult for either to quit.
+While counselling addicts, I have noticed that often a non-addict partner unintentionally enables the addiction, and when both of them are addicted, it becomes difficult for either to quit.

-Take care of yourself
+Step 4: Take care of yourself

 As you have heard while traveling in planes, it says, “Put your oxygen mask first before helping others.”
 You won’t be able to help your addicted partner if you can’t help yourself.
 Marrying someone who is struggling with addiction can be both mentally and physically exhausted.

 The addiction to your partner might always make you anxious because you want your partner to change quickly.
 But the change in addiction often takes time.
 It is a slow process, where we help the addict to realize his/her behavior is harming the marriage through various therapeutic methods.